A whole new world! Don’t you dare close your eyes….

 In Step Four, he’ll talk you through how he adds substance and expands upon each bubble in his diagram.
 You’ll end up with a rough map.

 And then in Step Five, the final step, you’ll be finishing your design.
-He’ll talk briefly about how to move from your conceptualized design to actually creating the final spaces.
+He’ll talk briefly about how to move from your conceptualized design to actually create the final spaces.

 He warns you a few times throughout the tutorial, especially in the latter two steps, that these concepts are too vast for the small scope of his guide.
 He really just covers the basics.
 Depending on where you are in your game design path, that might be more than enough help for you.